SuperShadowPlay/MCPD/README.md

 **In your `server.properties` file, set `enable-query=true`**

-Make sure you have edited `MCPDConfig.py` to your liking, or

-else the bot will not work.
+Make sure you have edited `MCPDConfig.py` to your liking, or else the bot will not work.

-<b>In the config is the `cPrompt` variable, what you set it to, is what

-will call the bot for it's commands.</b>
+<b>In the config is the `cPrompt` variable, what you set it to, is what will call the bot for its commands.</b>

 ## General Use
 Run your bot with the `runbot.py` file from a python 3 interpreter.